OH GOSH. The new Saint Seiya Netflix remake is seriously …

 Masami Kurumada’s Saint Seiya.
 The very first Japanese Manga series that I read in the 80s.
 My absolute favourite Manga series then and the one that established my lifelong love for Manga, Anime, and all things otaku.

-To share a little more, I’ve since grown out of the whole Shounen fight-and-save-the-world trope, although this doesn’t mean I no longer love Kurumada’s masterpiece.
+To share a little more, I’ve since grown out of the whole Shounen fight-and-save-the-world trope, though this doesn’t mean I no longer love Kurumada’s masterpiece.

 It has also NOT been an enjoyable ride for me in recent years.
 As thrilled as I was when the Hades Arc was finally made into an Anime series, none of the subsequent attempts to revive the franchise thrilled me.
 Either the art style was too different or the story way too derivative.
 (Or worse, too contradictory to canon) Coming back to this new Netflix remake, oh dear, where do I even begin?
 My mind is still in a galaxian mess and so I’m going to go the easier route.
 I’ll just list down in point forms what I was fine with, and what I absolutely hated.